Separated migrant families on Trump's State of the Union: 'We do not deserve all the damage'

-Families seeking asylum in the U.S. who were separated by the Trump administration said that while they are honored to attend the State of the Union speech before Congress on Tuesday evening, seeing the president will remind them of their recent suffering.
+Families seeking asylum in the United States who were separated by the Trump administration said that while they are honored to attend the State of the Union speech before Congress on Tuesday evening, seeing the president will remind them of their recent suffering.

-"It's an honor to be able to attend," said Yeni Gonzalez Garcia, a Guatemalan asylum-seeker who was separated from her three children for two months.
-"To see the president speak because of what he did to me, I don't know, I feel resentment in my heart to see that person."
+"It's an honor to be able to attend," Yeni Gonzalez Garcia, a Guatemalan who was separated from her three children for two months, told NBC News in Spanish.
+"To see the president speak — because of what he did to me — I don't know, I feel resentment in my heart to see that person."

 Gonzalez and her children, ages 6 to 11, will attend the speech as guests of Rep. Adriano Espaillat, D-N.Y.

-President Donald Trump's address to Congress and the nation follows a five-week partial government shutdown,the longest in the nation's history, that resulted from his insistence on border-wall funding.
+President Donald Trump's address to Congress and the nation follows a five-week partial government shutdow, the longest in the nation's history, that resulted from his demand to pay for a wall along the nation's southern border with Mexico.

-Democratic lawmakers have invited a variety of guests whom they say humanize the issue of immigration and counteract the president's narrative of a crisis at the border.
+Democratic lawmakers have invited a variety of guests who, they say, humanize the issue of immigration and counteract the president's narrative of a crisis at the border.

 Gonzalez was separated from her children last spring as part of the administration's "zero tolerance" policy against families crossing the border illegally.
-Her family was fleeing gang violence in their home country.
+Her family said it was fleeing gang violence in its home country.

 Trump to make call for unity in State of the UnionFeb.
 5, 201902:38

-She said she was still traumatized by the separation and would never forget it.
+She said she is still traumatized by the separation and will never forget it.

-"I do not think I'm going to be able to overcome it," she told NBC News in Spanish, adding that she prays to God her children will be able to forget what they lived through.
+"I do not think I'm going to be able to overcome it," she said, adding that she prays that her children will be able to forget what they lived through.

 Gonzalez said she sees Trump as a person "who does not have a heart," but she hopes God forgives him.